Western Australian gold rushes: Coolgardie

 Gold was discovered by Arthur Bailey in 1892.
 The Bailey's Reward gold mine would become one of the richest mines in the state.

 Kalgoorlie

-Prospectors Paddy Hannan, Tom Flanagan and Dan Shea found 100 ounces of alluvial gold at Mount Charlotte in 1894.
+Prospectors Paddy Hannan, Tom Flanagan and Dan Shea found 100 ozt of alluvial gold at Mount Charlotte in 1894.
 After Hannan registered the reward claim, 750 men were prospecting in the area within three days.
 A town quickly sprang up which was initially called Hannans and later Kalgoorlie.

 Whilst new prospectors were arriving in the colony, large numbers of workers were also moving between the various districts as new discoveries happened.
 False and exaggerated rumours were also rampant and many died from thirst and disease.